HOW TO APPLY NAME LABELS

 Iron on school labels are excellent for natural fabrics like wool or cotton, that can take high heat.
 However, they require a high heat to apply, so some fabrics like fleeces might melt or be damaged by the heat of the iron.
 Check the washing instructions on the piece of clothing to find out if it you can apply iron to the fabric.
 If you cannot use an iron, you could sew on a label, but you might be better off using a name sticker to stick onto the garment.

 Whilst these iron on name tags are excellent for clothing, it is much harder to use them for shoes.
 You need to be able to apply high heat to a part of the shoe without damaging it, and it is much easier to use a sticker name tag for shoes.
-Similarly for equipment such a water bottle.
+Similarly for equipment such as water bottles.

 Troubleshooting applying iron-on name labels